Want the perfect workout program?Take Quiz

 Cool down exercises may come at the end of a workout, but they are the start of the recovery process.
 A good cool down will provide you with the following benefits:

-Running & Sprinting also includes sports that involve a lot of running.
+Cardio includes running, cycling, rowing, and so on.
+It also includes sports that involve a lot of running.

-Cool Down For Running
+Cool Down For Cardio:

 After running, a good cool down can be a brisk walk for 2-3 minutes, gradually tapering your pace or stroll.
 Sprinting is the same concept, but start with jogging, then taper down to walking.
 This will be followed by static stretches that aim to increase the range of motion and flexibility of your lower body.
 Start with standing stretches, then seated stretches.